 The popular Shopify e-commerce service has everything you need to create, market, and manage an online business.
 The platform’s in-app payment platform works on websites, social media platforms, and even as a mobile POS.
 To make it all happen, Shopify processes and stores massive amounts of data: inventory data, customer data, customer acquisition data, and more.
-With all that data available, you can get business-expanding insights from the data Shopify collects by analyzing it with your favorite BI tools.
+With all that data available, you can get business-expanding insights by analyzing your Shopify data it with your favorite BI tools.
 Before you can get to that in-depth analysis, though, you need a way to load, organize and make your data available to those tools.
 This blog talks about some of the best tools for powering the extract, transform, and load (ETL) data flow for Shopify.
-To learn more, check out our other post on 17 Great ETL Tools.
+To learn more, check out our other post on top ETL Tools.

 Build or Buy Your ETL Process